damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-11-numbers-in-time-of-trouble.md

 direction and so has a tail.

 The idea that history has a direction has a long, well, history.
-Some enlightenment figures (Kant, Hegel) thought of some sort of republican maybe cosmopolitan state as the direction in which history heads.
+Some Enlightenment figures (Kant, Hegel) thought of some sort of republican maybe cosmopolitan state as the direction in which history heads.
 (Kant---and probably Hegel but I know nothing about him---is more complex here and closer to how I read this poem.
 He thinks of history